artielbm/artielbm.github.io/Models/Insulin/readme.md

 Using feedback.ode, integrating with the default view, parameters and initial conditions will produce Fig. 8A (x2 vs. time).
 The other variables displayed in Figs. 8 and 9 in the paper can be displayed by changing the graphical view.
 Fig. 10 again requires a separate integration of the equations for each value of Insulin (insstep).

-__Important:__ This model has a delay equation, so the *delay* numerical parameter has to be set to a number greater than or equal to the delay used.
+__Important:__ The model with feedback has a delay equation, so the *delay* numerical parameter has to be set to a number greater than or equal to the delay used.
 Consult the XPP documentation for more information.

 ### CellML Version of Model